influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/secureHeader.md

 ## obj valueFrom.configMapKeyRef

-Selects a key from a ConfigMap.
+"Selects a key from a ConfigMap."

 ### fn valueFrom.configMapKeyRef.withKey